thomasabishop/systems-obscure/src/posts/local-dynamodb-setup-sam.md

 ...
 ```

-This was the first gotcha: I wasn't providing a region because, why would I,
+The first problem because I wasn't providing a region.
+Why would I, this is
-this is local.
+local?
 But it needs to be `localhost`.
-And again, you must put the
+And again, you must put the actual
-actual credential values that the Workbench gives you.
+credential values that the Workbench gives you.

-The next gotcha was that this function, when invoked via my `/fetch` endpoint
+The next issue was that this function was returning an empty array when I
-was returning an empty array even though I had set up a table in Workbench:
+queried the `/fetch` endpoint.
+Even though I had set up a table in Workbench:

 ![](./img/workbench-data-modeller.png)